 The National Broadband Network will connect approximately 7% of all premises in the country to wireless networks.
 They consist of an LTE-based component that will cover 5%, with a satellite-based network dealing with the remaining 2%.
 In all, just under one million premises will be affected.
-In December 2015 NBN (formerly NBN Co) introduced an upgrade of the infrastructure with new speeds of up to 50Mb/s download.

 The wireless roll out had bipartisan support and is therefore not affected by the ideological political discussions that are taking place in relation to the fixed network.